lukamiletic95/papers/Current solution.md

 * *T - Transaction request*

-Let us assume that a *C* node wants to have its transaction *T* processed by the Tendermint network.
-As mentioned before, processing involves two events:
+Let us assume that a *C* node wants to have its transaction *T* processed by the Tendermint network, in a way explained earlier in the text .

-1. Executing the tran

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjcxMDY5NDQ5LC0zOTMxMjUzMzIsMzEzND
-cxMjc0XX0=
+eyJoaXN0b3J5IjpbLTQyMjE3Mjc2NiwtMzkzMTI1MzMyLDMxMz
+Q3MTI3NF19
 -->